the-red-feather/thesis/latex/sketchbook/thesis.md

 ## 1.2 THIS STUDY

-due to ... , this study will ...
+Due to the need for a vpl aligned with the cloud-native geospatial movement, the goal of this thesis is to develop both a new containerized method for geo-computation in a browser-based front-end using WebAssembly.

-Will differ from existing studies and applications by attempting to:
+Will differ from existing studies and applications by:

-  -> vpl is created from scratch
+- vpl is created from scratch
-  -> vpl runs in a web browser
+- vpl runs in a web browser
-  -> vpl accepts WebAssembly libraries
+- vpl accepts WebAssembly libraries
-  -> vpl compiles to javascript subset
+- vpl compiles to javascript subset

 Leading to:

 -> Free and open source
 -> Just javascript:
-  -> The javascript-subset can be used to integrate with existing javascript infrastructure: node.js for cloud-computation, git for version control, and automated testing.
+  - The javascript-subset can be used to integrate with existing javascript infrastructure: node.js for cloud-computation, git for version control, and automated testing.

--> Fully Hybrid: the same functionality locally and in the cloud, on any platform -> fully containerized: by using webassembly, no environmental setup is required, while at the same time being able to make use of libraries written in any language.
+-> Fully Hybrid:
+  - the same functionality locally and in the cloud, on any platform -> fully containerized: by using webassembly, no environmental setup is required, while at the same time being able to make use of libraries written in any language.

 -> Powerful plugins: easy to make use of 'normal' software ecosystems.